garden-rs/garden/doc/src/installation.md

 ## Windows

 Garden is developed on Linux and supported on macOS and BSDs where Rust is available.

-Garden is not supported on Windows.
+Garden started supporting Windows in `v1.10.1`.

-Garden "should" work fine on Windows if you install a shell (e.g. `bash.exe` or `zsh.exe`) in `$PATH` and patch a few details to deal with Windows-isms, but Garden is untested and not supported by the core team on Windows or WSL.
+Garden works on Windows if you install a shell (e.g. `bash.exe` or `zsh.exe`) in your `$PATH`.
+Installing [Git for Windows](https://gitforwindows.org/) and enabling the option that adds `git.exe` and related tools to your `$PATH` during installation is the easiest way to satisfy these requirements.

-Issues related to Windows will be closed.
-Pull requests related to these systems are welcome as long as they do not clutter the core or test suite with Windows-isms.
+Please note that Garden's support for `$PATH`-like environment variables may need attention to improve its behavior on Windows.

+Garden currently uses colon (`:`) delimiters for environment variables whereas Windows may require semicolon (`;`) delimiters to be used instead.
+This behavior has not been tested so if you are able to test it out then please open an issue so that you can help sort out this last detail.